Firedrake/mpd-tools/README.md

 # Roger's tools for MPD

-These are written in perl and will need non-core modules as shown - Net::MPD in all cases, and for "mp" also YAML::XS.
-They have been tested only on Linux.
+These are written in perl and will need non-core modules as shown - Net::MPD in all cases, for "mp" also YAML::XS, and for "ytpl" also JSON.
+They have been tested only on Debian Linux.

 They are released under GPL v3.